Skip to Main Content

 1) Power and Protection Check

 First, your plumber verifies the pump is on a dedicated circuit with proper protection and that the outlet shows correct voltage.
 They confirm the cord and plug show no heat marks or cracking, and that any nearby moisture hasn’t compromised safety.
-If your pump shares a circuit with freezers or dehumidifiers, your plumber may recommend adjustments so your pump isn’t competing for power when it’s needed most.
+If your pump shares a circuit with other appliances, your plumber may recommend adjustments so it’s not competing for power when it’s needed most.

 2) Sump Pit Health and Debris Scan

 The pit is the pump’s workplace.
 Your plumber checks for grit, silt, and small objects that can jam the impeller or block the intake screen.
-They also confirm the pit is properly sized and positioned at the low point so water reaches the pump quickly, reducing how long water sits against your foundation.
+They also confirm the pit is properly sized and positioned at the low point so water reaches the pump quickly.

 3) Float and Switch Reliability Test